 Over-the-counter (OTC) hearing aids

-The FDA is in the process of creating and regulating OTC hearing aids for people with mild to moderate hearing loss.
-Once approved, patients will be able to purchase some types of hearing aids without seeing a healthcare provider.
-There are currently hearing devices that can be purchased without a medical exam, but they are not regulated for people with hearing loss.
-Talk to your healthcare provider if you have questions about the different hearing devices available to you.
+The FDA has created a new category of OTC hearing aids for people ages 18 and older with mild to moderate hearing loss.
+People can now purchase some types of hearing aids without seeing a healthcare provider.
+Talk with your healthcare provider if you have questions about the different hearing devices available to you.